ipspace/blog/content/posts/2022/09/routers-bridges-crb-irb.md

 - IP routing
 - networking fundamentals
 title: How Routers Became Bridges
+short_summary: |
+  Network terminology was easy in the 1980s: bridges forwarded frames between Ethernet segments based on MAC addresses, and routers forwarded network layer packets between network segments.
+That nirvana couldn't last long; eventually, a big enough customer told Cisco: "_I don't want to buy another box if I already have your too-expensive router.
+I want your router to be a bridge._"
 ---
 Network terminology was easy in the 1980s: bridges forwarded frames between Ethernet segments based on MAC addresses, and routers forwarded network layer packets between network segments.
-That nirvana couldn't last long; eventually, a big-enough customer told Cisco: "_I don't want to buy another box if I already have your too-expensive router.
+That nirvana couldn't last long; eventually, a big enough customer told Cisco: "_I don't want to buy another box if I already have your too-expensive router.
 I want your router to be a bridge._"

 Turning a router into a bridge is easier than going the other way round[^RB]: add MAC table and dynamic MAC learning, and spend an evening implementing STP.
 <!--more-->